Exploring the Biblical meaning of 'Loving Our Neighbors’

 Finally a "Good Samaritan" got Stu a job at a store 100 miles away.
 He worked hard.
 When we knew him, he’d become an assistant manager.

 The Bible’s teachings about "loving our neighbors" are like a symphony.
-The most dominant refrain is that those neighbors include the poor.
+And the most dominant refrain is that those neighbors include the poor.
 Stu’s experience, and our own, showed us that poverty doesn’t strike only the uneducated, lazy, alcoholics, or addicts.
-Illness, recessions, natural disasters, and many other events can force anyone at all into poverty.
+Sickness, recessions, natural disasters, divorces, and many other events can force anyone at all into poverty.
 And it can be very hard to get back out.

 What does God think of the poor?